 However, because today is a Monday—and because people tend to have to go to work on Mondays—the big British meet-up took place yesterday in Hyde Park, with thousands gathering on Speakers' Corner to protest against the illegality of cannabis.
 I went along to gauge opinion from full-time campaigners and part-time placard holders about how the fight for legalization is going.

-I took the train up with the Brighton Cannabis Club, one of the largest and most active organisations of its kind in the UK, with 38 paid up members and many more involved informally.
+I took the train up with the Brighton Cannabis Club, one of the largest and most active organizations of its kind in the UK, with 38 paid up members and many more involved informally.
 The group, which launched officially in January of 2014, offers a number of benefits to its members, including access to secret toke-friendly venues around the city and discounts on all kinds of marijuana merchandise.

 The chairman of the Brighton branch is Rob Davidson, who looks exactly how you'd imagine the chairman of a cannabis club to look: long blonde hair, beard, kind eyes; a bit Messiah-y, basically, if Jesus was more into dabs than dying for our sins.

 "We want to establish the club as its own brand in the city, building a network of tokers and working with local head shops to unify and develop the community," he said as we passed through East Croydon.
 "It's about normalizing cannabis in the city, and, importantly, educating the public, who are often misinformed."

 There was a strong police presence at the Marble Arch entrance to the park, with sniffer dogs employed to monitor passersby.
 This might seem like a huge waste of time, but the good news is that the cops who could have been off doing worthwhile police work managed to make 53 arrests for possession.
 So that's 53 dangerous people very temporarily off our streets who would otherwise be smoking a substance that affects no one but themselves.